Day 25 is a special day for me, so I am really hoping there is a special question.

 Over the last few years, I've had a number of players do things to 'help me GM'.
-This 'help' came in the form of creating details that didn't match what had already been established, and getting the party together in a location through an derived method that made no sense considering where we left off the previous session.
+This 'help' came in the form of trying to create plot hooks that didn't match what had already been established and getting the party together in a location through a method that made no sense considering where we left off the previous session.

-It told me, "We don't care about, or weren't really paying attention to the significance of the events you worked so hard to establish, and coordinate".
+It told me, "We don't care about or weren't really paying attention to the significance of the events you (the players) and I (the GM) worked so hard to establish and coordinate".
 It said they'd rather do their own thing without thought to the GM, the setting, or the other players.

 Your GM made an adventure for you.
 One that a character of your type and personality would want to be part of.
-So, go on the damn adventure!
+Go on the damn adventure!

-You can thank the GM by not wasting his, or her time, and the time of your fellow players, You can do it by actually participating, coming to a gaming session, with the intent to game.
+You can thank the GM by not wasting his or her time and the time of your fellow players.
+You can do it by actually participating, including showing up regularly to the gaming sessions with the intent to game.

 After all, that's why they, why I, spent a week or two working on the game.
 It's so it would be played.